 Located along the southern slope of the eastern Himalaya, Bhutan’s tourism industry is in its infancy, making it a truly off-the-beaten-path destination.
-Those who make the trek to this mysterious country will find a wilderness that most of us can only imagine in our wildest dreams—dramatic mountains with Buddhist monasteries perched high in the cliffs, crystalline rivers that few have seen and deep jungle with exotic animals many have never even heard of.
+Those who make the trek to this mysterious country will find a wilderness that most of us could only imagine—dramatic mountains with Buddhist monasteries perched high in the cliffs, crystalline rivers that few have seen and deep jungle with exotic animals.
 But it’s not just Bhutan’s extraordinary landscape and wildlife that leaves us speechless, it’s also the country’s Buddhist monasteries and temples at every turn that truly transport us into magical land.
 Our adventures in Bhutan allow us to experience everything this captivating country has to offer.
 We’ll raft the practically unknown Lower Drangme Chhu and Pho Chhu, explore some of the country’s unparalleled national parks and protected areas and travel to Bumthang, the spiritual center of Bhutan where we get to lose ourselves in several of the incredible monasteries and temples that make up so much of this sacred land.
 Not only will a trip to Bhutan stay in your soul and memory for a lifetime, but you’ll be among a small group of people that have traveled to this land of the unknown—true adventurers.

 The Hidden Rivers of Bhutan